ingogriebsch/spring-hateoas-siren/README.md

 // add some links (having affordances) to the model...
 ```

-_Using a collection model to wrap the entity model_
+_Use a collection model to wrap the entity model_
 ```
 Collection<EntityModel<Person>> people = Collections.singleton(personModel);
 CollectionModel<EntityModel<Person>> people = new CollectionModel<>(people);